omueller5/owenruntime-site/README.md

 - A public portfolio
 - A place to document experiments
-- A showcase for Minecraft mods and tools
+- A showcase for projects, mods, and addons
-- A launch page for future projects
+- A launch page for future tools
 - A personal learning log

-Content will grow and evolve over time as new projects are added.
+Content will grow and evolve over time as new work is added.

 ---